rdpeng/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/calculateMeanSteps_by_interval-1.png)

-The interval with the max average number of steps is 835, which makes since as people are often busy around 8AM.
+The interval with the **max** steps is 835, which makes sense as people are often busy around 8AM.

 ## Imputing missing values

-The data above is misleading because I have not corrected for the 2304 missing values of *steps*.
-This leads to the histogram indicating a larger number of zero *steps* than is correct.
+The data above is misleading because I have not corrected for the **2304 missing values of *steps*.** This leads to the histogram indicating a larger number of zero *steps* than is correct.
 One approach would be to replace missing values of *steps* with the mean steps oveall all intervals (37.3826).
 Instead the average number of steps in each interval is calculated and used to replace steps on a per interval basis.
 Shiping Zhang, a student in the clas shared a useful hack for this.
 This only works because there are no missing intervals, just missing data.
 In other words dt is a repeating set of same 288 intervals so the assignment "repeats" or "wraps" thru the 288 mean values.
 Wish I thought of this.

 ```r